 - Slow loss of hearing starts after 30 years old.

 These changes lead to a decrease in the overall metabolism, risk of cardiovascular system diseases increases, risk of diabetes mellitus and osteoporosis increases.
 Difficulties with joint mobility and balance appear.
 There is a feeling of lethargy and weakness.
 The risk of personal injury due to the weakness of the bone-muscular system increases with age.

 Steps to achieve the results

 By the way, “the Over 40 Ab-Solution” training program that is created specifically for those over 40 was published recently.
-After three weeks of classes under Shaun Hadsall’s system in PDF format, my friend began to look 15 years younger.
+After three weeks of classes under Shaun Hadsall’s system, my friend began to look 15 years younger.
 That’s what it means to remove the surplus fat on your belly.
 In order to achieve maximum results from the sport at the age of 40+, you need to take the following steps.

 To draw up a training program in accordance with the age, state of health and level of fitness.
 Start modestly, gradually increasing the load, duration, and frequency of training.
 It is important to identify the purpose of your workout.
 For example training of the cardiovascular and respiratory systems, strengthening of muscles, increase of joint mobility and muscle flexibility range, reducing the percentage of body fat, etc.

 It is recommended to perform aerobic exercise for 30 minutes (time duration can be increased, depending on the state of health and level of fitness) 3-5 times a week.
 Exercise should be moderate intensity, and there is no need to train at the limit of breathing capacity.
 You can combine several aerobic exercises: swimming, biking, hiking, aerobics or dancing classes in a group.